zconn08/Wandergram/README.md

 ### Phase 4: Create Posts (~1-2 days)
-I also plan to integrate Filepicker for file upload so users can upload images.
-Users should be able to add filters to images.
+I also plan to integrate Cloudinary for file upload so users can upload images.
+Users should be able to add filters and captions to images.
+Users will be forced to select a location to integrate with the map.

 ### Phase 5: Mapping Capability (~2 days)
 Users should be able to tag locations of their posts.
 Additionally users should be able to see a map of all posts with pins at locations.
+I will take advantage of the Google Maps and Google Places API.
+I will implement interaction between posts (e.g., hovering) and the map.
+This will be implemented as view in both the feed and user profile page.

-### Phase 6: Additional Details (~2 days)
+### Phase 6: Additional Details (~3 days)
 Add the ability for users to edit their profiles and upload profile pictures.
 Additionally, add notifications.
-Finally, add the functionality of a site walkthrough and infinite scroll.
+Add a disable panning button.
+Finally, add the functionality of a site walkthrough.

 ### Bonus Features (TBD)
+- [ ] Add image cropping
-- [ ] Add Image Cropping
+- [ ] Add user index page
 - [ ] Create hashtags / tag posts
 - [ ] Be able to tag users you are with
 - [ ] Search for users by username